Pleotrichophorus

 Pleotrichophorus utensis (Pack & Knowlton)

 Rare finds like this species are one of the things that keep me interested in pounding on rabbitbrushes everywhere I go.
 I have seen this species only a few times now in over 25 years of collecting aphids on rabbitbrushes, its hosts.
-I have samples from Washington, Oregon, and Idaho.
+In 2024 I found some oddball specimens that are similar to, but different from, this species, indicating things may be more complicated than previously known.
+I have samples from Washington, Oregon, Idaho, and Utah.

 Pleotrichophorus utensis, possibly a fundatrix, on green rabbitbrush in southern Idaho in April.